 The ULEZ will restrict the types of cars, motorcycles, vans, minibuses and Heavy Goods Vehicles that can enter the zone without paying an additional daily charge.
-TfL is also taking action to reduce emissions from buses in the ULEZ and carrying out further consultation on restrictions on taxis and Private Hire Vehicles.
+TfL is also taking action to reduce emissions from buses in the ULEZ and carrying out further consultation on restrictions on taxis and Private Hire Vehicles (PHVs).
 We support the introdcution of the central London ULEZ.
 The scheme replaces the T-Charge which was a temporary measure acting as a bridge to the more stringent ULEZ.

 The Mayor held a number of consultations on London's air quality, to which London Councils responded.
 Below is an overview of the various stages of the consultation and our submissions.

 In July 2016 the Mayor of London announced the beginning of a three-phase consultation seeking Londoners on way his proposals to improve London's air quality.

 The first phase of the consultation was an online survey on general ideas to tackle the issue of air pollution.
 London Councils set out its views on the ULEZ, diesel scrappage scheme and T-Charge.
 Our full response can be read here.

 The second phase was a statutory consultation to introduce the T-Charge, and a non-statutory consultation on the details around the proposed ULEZ.
 London Councils noted its support for the T-Charge and commented on the details of the scheme, including on the planned exemptions and operating times.
 Read the full response here.

 The third phase of the consultation is split into two sections, 3a and 3b.
 Phase 3a consulted on bringing the start date of the ULEZ forward five months to April 2019.
 It also sought to strengthen the emission standards to include particulate matter (PM) alongside nitrogen dioxide (NO2).
 You can view London Councils' response here.